-- (a) Throat (pharyngeal specimens) - (i) Submitted primarily for the detection of group A streptococci (can also be used to detect N. gonorrhoeae, Haemophilus influenzae [for epiglottitis]. - (ii) Do not obtain throat samples if epiglottis is inflamed, as sampling may cause serious respiratory obstruction. - (iii) Depress tongue gently with tongue depressor. - (iv) Extend sterile swab between the tonsillar pillars and behind the uvula. (avoid touching the cheeks, tongue, uvula, or lips). - (v) Sweep the swab back and forth across the posterior pharynx, tonsillar areas, and any inflamed or ulcerated areas to obtain sample.
+a) Throat (pharyngeal specimens)

+- i.
+Submitted primarily for the detection of group A streptococci (can also be used to detect Neisseria gonorrhoeae, Haemophilus influenzae [for epiglottitis]). - ii.
+Do not obtain throat samples if epiglottis is inflamed, as sampling may cause serious respiratory obstruction. - iii.
+Depress tongue gently with tongue depressor. - iv.
+Extend sterile swab between the tonsillar pillars and behind the uvula (avoid touching the cheeks, tongue, uvula, or lips). - v.
+Sweep the swab back and forth across the posterior pharynx, tonsillar areas, and any inflamed or ulcerated areas to obtain sample.

-(b) Nasal swabs
+b) Nasal swabs

-- (i) Submitted primarily for the detection of MRSA carriers. - (ii) Insert a sterile swab into the nose until resistance is met at the level of the turbinates (approximately 1 inch into the nose). - (iii) Rotate the swab against the nasal mucosa. - (iv) Repeat the process on the other side. - (c) Nasopharyngeal swabs - (i) Submitted primarily for the detection of carriers of N. meningitidis. - (ii) Carefully insert a flexible-wire calcium alginate-tipped swab through the nose into the posterior nasopharynx, and rotate the swab.
+- i.
+Submitted primarily for the detection of MRSA (Methicillin-resistant Staphylococcus aureus) carriers. - ii.
+Insert a sterile swab into the nose until resistance is met at the level of the turbinates (approximately 1 inch into the nose). - iii.
+Rotate the swab against the nasal mucosa. - iv.
+Repeat the process on the other side. - c) Nasopharyngeal swabs (in Universal Transport Medium) - i.
+Submitted for the Respiratory Panel by PCR. - ii.
+Carefully insert a flexible-wire calcium alginate-tipped swab through the nose into the posterior nasopharynx, and rotate the swab.
 (Keep the swab near the septum and floor of the nose.)

-(d) Nasal washings
+d) Nasal washings

-- (i) Submitted primarily for Rapid Influenzae or Respiratory Panel by PCR. - (ii) Instruct the patient not to swallow during the procedure. - (iii) With the patient's head hyperextended (approximately 70° angle), instill approximately 3 7 ml of sterile 0.85% NaCl into each nostril. - (iv) To collect material, aspirate the fluid by inserting a rubber bulb syringe into each nostril. - (v) Place the saline wash in an equal volume of viral transport medium, or transport it in a sterile container.
+- i.
+Submitted primarily for Rapid Influenzae or Respiratory Panel by PCR. - ii.
+Instruct the patient not to swallow during the procedure. - iii.
+With the patient's head hyperextended (approximately 70° angle), instill approximately 3 7 ml of sterile 0.85% NaCl into each nostril. - iv.
+To collect material, aspirate the fluid by inserting a rubber bulb syringe into each nostril. - v.
+Place the saline wash in an equal volume of viral transport medium, or transport it in a sterile container.

-(e) Sinus aspirates
+e) Sinus aspirates

-- (i) Using a syringe aspiration technique, a specially trained physician or an otolaryngologist will obtain material from maxillary, frontal, or other sinuses. - (ii) Place the contents of the syringe into an anaerobic transport system, or send the specimen in the syringe.
+- i.
+Using a syringe aspiration technique, a specially trained physician or an otolaryngologist will obtain material from maxillary, frontal, or other sinuses. - ii.
+Place the contents of the syringe into an anaerobic transport system, or send the specimen in the syringe.

+f) Typanocentesis fluid

-- (f) Typanocentesis fluid - (i) Submitted primarily to diagnose middle ear infections only if previous therapy has failed. - (ii) Clean the external canal with mild detergent. - (iii) Using a syringe aspiration technique, the physician will obtain the fluid from the eardrum.
-Send the specimen in a sterile container, or send it in the syringe. - (iv) If the eardrum is ruptured, collect exudate by inserting a sterile swab through an auditory speculum. - (g) Oral cultures - (i) Used to prepare smears for the detection of yeast or fusospirochetal disease. - (ii) Rinse mouth with sterile saline. - (iii) Wipe the lesion with dry sterile gauze. - (iv) Swab or scrape areas of exudation or ulceration. - 4.
-Respiratory specimen collection considerations are summarized in Table 8.
+- i.
+Submitted primarily to diagnose middle ear infections only if previous therapy has failed. - ii.
+Clean the external canal with mild detergent. - iii.
+Using a syringe aspiration technique, the physician will obtain the fluid from the eardrum.
+Send the specimen in a sterile container, or send it in the syringe. - iv.
+If the eardrum is ruptured, collect exudate by inserting a sterile swab through an auditory speculum.

+g) Oral cultures

+- i.
+Used to prepare smears for the detection of yeast or fusospirochetal disease. - ii.
+Rinse mouth with sterile saline. - iii.
+Wipe the lesion with dry sterile gauze. - iv.
+Swab or scrape areas of exudation or ulceration. - 4.
+Respiratory specimen collection considerations are summarized in Table 10.

-Table 8: Collection Considerations for Respiratory Specimens
+Table 10: Collection Considerations for Respiratory Specimens